 Road to Pas-de-Maimbré: Driving the 17.71% Service Track in Valais

-Located in the canton of Valais, Switzerland, Pas-de-Maimbré is a high mountain peak reaching an elevation of 2,362m (7,749ft) above sea level.
-Situated in the Valais Alps, the road to the summit is a technical ski-station service track used for the maintenance of the gondola station and the communication tower.
+Pas-de-Maimbré is a high mountain peak at an elevation of 2,362 meters (7,749 ft) above sea level, located in the Valais Alps, in Switzerland.
+The access road to the summit area is a steep, unpaved service track used strictly for the maintenance of the Anzère gondola station and the telecommunication tower situated at the crest.

 | Road facts: Pas-de-Maimbré | |